 What is the Full-Form of CRISIL?

-The full form CRISIL is Credit Rating Information Services of India Limited.
-It is regarded as the global analytics business which services the financial markets and helps them function in the most transparent and efficient manner.
-It believes in the principle of agile and innovation and provides solutions in terms of data research and credit ratings.
+The full form of CRISIL is Credit Rating Information Services of India Limited.
+It is regarded as the global analytics business which services the financial markets and helps them function most transparently and efficiently.
+It believes in the principle of agile and innovation and provides solutions regarding data research and credit ratings.

-- In the year 1987, CRISIL was incorporated by ICICI and UTI.
+- In 1987, CRISIL was incorporated by ICICI and UTI.
 These two institutions additionally acted as the promoters of CRISIL.

-- With the intent of developing its skills and streamlining its processes, it collaborated with the Standard and Poors in 1996.
+- To develop its skills and streamline its processes, it collaborated with Standard and Poors in 1996.

-- In the period May 2005, S&P acquired major stakeholdership of CRISIL, after which it was classified as the company of S&P.
+- In May 2005, S&P acquired major stakeholdership of CRISIL, after which it was classified as the company of S&P.

-- It launched and brought in the concept of real estate star ratings in the period of 2010.
+- It launched and brought in the concept of real estate star ratings in 2010.

-- In the year of 2011, it further introduced ratings on education, solar grading, gold rating, and GILT index rating.
+- In 2011, it further introduced ratings on education, solar grading, gold rating, and GILT index rating.

-- In the year of 2012, it acquired UK based business that offered services of analytics to the global investment banks.
+- In 2012, it acquired a UK-based business that offered analytics services to global investment banks.

-- In the year of 2013, it launched the CRISIL foundation that works towards the promotion of financial awareness and efforts towards environment conservation.
-This initiative helped in the enhancement of financial literacyFinancial LiteracyFinancial literacy refers to an investor's knowledge and understanding of various financial products that help him with money management, personal finances, investment, and tax planning.
+- In 2013, it launched the CRISIL foundation, which works towards promoting financial awareness and efforts towards environment conservation.
+This initiative helped enhance financial literacyFinancial LiteracyFinancial literacy refers to an investor's knowledge and understanding of various financial products that help him with money management, personal finances, investment, and tax planning.
 It examines how prudently an individual manages his finances, therefore building the necessary requirements such as an emergency fund, a retirement fund, and how they plan to handle insurance, estate planning, paying for education, etc. among business owners and prospective investors.

-- In the period 2015, it pursued the conservation of the environment by taking the help of the foundation and employee volunteers.
+- In 2015, it pursued the conservation of the environment by taking the help of the foundation and employee volunteers.